Last update: 09-30-2022 2:25 PM EDT

 - be a resident of the State and county 30 days before the election

-- not be serving a sentence or on parole or probation as the result of a conviction of any indictable offense under the laws of this or another state or of the United States
+- not serving a sentence of incarceration as the result of a conviction of any indictable offense under the laws of this or another state or of the United States

 Vote on Election Day